crestenmansfeldt/CMBMGEM-research-group/content/authors/william-johnson/_index.md

 title: William Johnson
 role: PhD Student
 avatar_filename: avatar.jpg
-bio: "William Johnson is a PhD student interested in the microbiology of wastewater as an indicator of community health and as a possible determinant of ecosystem health. "
+bio: "William Johnson is a PhD student interested in the transport of pyrogenic carbon in aquatic systems and its interactions with microbial communities."
 social:
   - display:
       header: false